sam-goodwin/packyak/dev.md

 - [ ] instructions for arm64 and amd64 - just means passing in a parameter in the StreamlitSite construct
 - [ ] publish base images for things like Streamlit and other Packyak-optimized services
+- [ ] Create a certificate and secure the Streamlit site
+- [ ] Support HTTPS on streamlit

 # Research